bmartel/phperclip/README.md

 	'filename_generator' => 'TippingCanoe\Phperclip\FileNameGenerator'
 ```

 This implementation takes an md5 hash of the json result of the files options and attributes.
-If you wish to generate the filename using other means, create your own implementation, and include the class as the value of filename_generator in phperclips config.php file.
+If you wish to generate the filename using other means, create your own implementation, and include the class as the value of filename_generator in Phperclip's `config.php` file.

 ### Storage
 If you open the copy of `config.php` that was created during setup, you will see it is already populated with configuration options for the most typical of setups.
 The `TippingCanoe\Phperclip\Storage\Filesystem` driver is the most basic which simply stores image files in your site's public directory.